 Additional research is needed to fill knowledge gaps with respect to methylation dynamics and the differential impacts of mercury in nearshore versus offshore environments.
 Monitoring data, particularly for air, is needed for inclusion in models to track long-range atmospheric transport, the rate of methylmercury formation in the environment, and the implications of climate differences for the overall mercury cycle.
 These data will also help assess the effectiveness of the implemented regulations.
 The rate of methylmercury formation corresponds to ecological risks and risk associated with human consumption of Great Lakes fish populations.
 Therefore, a clear understanding is imperative.
+Canada has developed a passive air sampler for gaseous mercury monitoring in ambient air and is in the process of testing the sampler to determine how it compares to traditional air monitors and implementing it in various geographic locations.
+Such a sampler could also be of value for monitoring in the Great Lakes.

-The development of a cost-effective and useful means of collecting mercury concentrations from a variety of sources as part of a comprehensive mercury monitoring network (eg. MercNet) is essential.
+The development of a cost-effective and useful means of collecting mercury concentrations from a variety of sources as part of a comprehensive mercury monitoring network (e.g. MercNet) is essential.
 Implementation of a passive sampler capable of monitoring total mercury levels in air and development of passive samplers for monitoring speciated mercury compounds could be used in conjunction with active sampling to better understand the spatial distribution and behavior of mercury in the Great Lakes and the region as a whole (Huang et al. 2014, McLagan et al. 2016).
 Source tracking for areas of localized mercury contamination may be a need in the future.
-Efforts such as Project Trackdown, which uses a multimedia weight-of-evidence approach for tracing PCB sources in the Great Lakes, may be a model system for future mercury studies (Benoit et al., 2016).
+Efforts such as Project Trackdown, which uses a multimedia weight-of-evidence approach for tracing sources of polychlorinated biphenyls (PCBs) in the Great Lakes, may be a model system for future mercury studies (Benoit et al., 2016).

 Reports on the current state of mercury contamination and the ecological and human health risks that mercury poses have been published in peer-reviewed journals, websites, and social media.
 Each form of reporting is designed to target specific audiences to maximize the application of the results.
-Results of future monitoring efforts should continue to be published in multiple formats to effectively communicate changes observed in the Great Lakes region.
+Results of future monitoring efforts should continue to be published in multiple formats to effectively communicate changes observed in the Great Lakes basin.